P.U.M.A. is one of the most respected and forward thinking martial arts organisation in the UK.

-PUMA employs a dedicated Child Safeguarding Team whose role is to liaise with Police, Social Services and other associated multidisciplinary organisations, to run professional and comprehensive child safeguarding education for all instructors, and to promote our Child Safeguarding Policy and standards.
+PUMA employs a dedicated Safeguarding Team whose role is to liaise with Police, Social Services and other associated multidisciplinary organisations, to run professional and comprehensive safeguarding education for all instructors, and to promote our Safeguarding Code of Practice.

-Our comprehensive Child Safeguarding Policy was designed under the advisement of the NSPCC, and has since been copied by many other martial arts groups and organisations.
+Our comprehensive Safeguarding Code of Practice was designed under the advisement of the NSPCC, and has since been copied by many other martial arts groups and organisations.

-Every PUMA instructor undergoes a regular Child Safeguarding seminars and training and is expected to adhere to the Child Safeguarding policy and standards, which has become our code of conduct when teaching children.
+Every PUMA instructor undergoes a regular Safeguarding seminars and training and is expected to adhere to the Safeguarding Code of Practice.
 They also hold current DBS disclosure documents as well as First Aid, Indemnity Insurance and Instructing Qualifications, ensuring our students are learning in a completely safe environment.

-If you have any queries about PUMA Child Safeguarding, please contact our Child Safeguarding Officer.
+If you have any queries about Safeguarding, please contact our Safeguarding Officer.

 Master Ray Gayle is the chairman of P.U.M.A.
 He is an eighth degree black belt and has been training in Taekwon-Do for over 40 years.